Airport Noise

 In the Olmsted Falls, Ohio, community the noise from airplanes as they take off from the Cleveland Hopkins International Airport in northeastern Ohio is a common problem.
 To better understand how the noise footprint affects those on the ground, in the activity listed below you will simulate the takeoff of a commercial airliner and notice the "noise footprint."

 Other communities worldwide share this noise problem--even communities near smaller airports.
-In the activity you will also look at the engine noise problem at the Akron-Canton, Ohio, airport.
+In the activity you will also look at the engine noise problem at the San Francisco International Airport.
 You will learn what some experts say about health concerns and jet engine noise.

 Jet passenger planes are quieter now than they were just a few years ago with the help of NASA Glenn Research Center located near the Cleveland Hopkins International Airport.
 Shown below is the Aero-Acoustical Propulsions Laboratory at NASA Glenn.
 In this dome, jet noise and active fan control tests are conducted in collaboration with industry.